beacon-biosignals/github-token-helper/README.md

 The `github-token-helper` accepts the following options:

-- `--file` / `-f`: Specify a file containing the PAT.
+- `--file` / `-f`: Specify the file(s) containing the PAT.
 Used with `docker build --secret`.
-- `--env` / `-e`: The name of an environmental variable which contains the PAT to use.
+- `--env` / `-e`: The name of the environmental variable(s) which contains the PAT to use.
 Should not be used with Docker's `--build-arg` to avoid credential leaking but can be useful for running the container interactively.

 ## Testing